tckelly38/Scratch/Schedule Checker/README.md

 `python navigateToPage`

 And that's it!
 Leave this guy running in the background and you will be notified via email when your class is available

+List of assumptions:

+*python and pip installed

+*selenium, time, smtplib, and beautifulsoup4 installed

+*firefox installed(can switch to driver of your choice if you so desire)

+*have valid credentials